-Current cohorts are generalists, hospitalists, and subspecialists in one of two important groups based on residency graduation:
+Current cohorts are generalists, hospitalists, and subspecialists in one of three important groups based on residency graduation:

 Participants give annual updates on core issues such as career satisfaction, work-life balance, work environment, daily stressors, and life changes.
-They are committed to PLACES with 8 in 10 providing annual updates.
-Participants also complete a shorter survey each year that focuses on one high priority topic identified as important by the participants.
+They also complete a shorter survey each year that focuses on a high priority topic identified as important by the participants.

 AAP leadership appreciates PLACES participants: